5 Most Common Car Accident Injuries

 Experienced Houston Car Accident Attorneys

 Our car accident attorneys have 30 years of experience helping folks in Houston and throughout Texas who have been injured in auto accidents as a result of the negligence of other drivers.
-Contact us today to find out how we can help you with your personal injury case.
+Contact a car accident lawyer in Houston TX today to find out how we can help you with your personal injury case.

 Michael P. Fleming is a highly experienced litigator who has argued and won a case before the U.S. Supreme Court.
 He is a Houston resident who was twice elected to serve as the Harris County Attorney.
 He is also an avid runner who has completed eight marathons, to date, including two in Ireland.
 Only a small group of Texas lawyers are Board Certified as specialists in both Personal Injury Trial Law and Real Estate Law.
 Michael is one of them.
 He also proudly holds his B.A. degree from the University of Saint Thomas and his J.D. degree from the University of Houston College of Law.